Pierre Gély-Fort: The Dark LOVE BOAT

 (Pierre Gély-Fort)

+The voyage that Pierre Gély-Fort invites us on has more in common with a nightmare than a pleasurable experience.
+On this bunker-like cruise liner, the passengers resemble convicts trapped in a fake environment, where boredom and satiety are rife.
+The travelers greedily give themselves over to selfies, blissfully unaware that the surrounding environment resembles a cardboard stage set, an opulent mirror that serves to reflect social success and material happiness.
 The ship is so immense that it completely occults the entire field of vision.
 We see nothing of the outside landscape, barely glimpsing a piece of sky or sea.
 Like Patrick McGoohan in “The Prisoner”, the prison island that is this ocean liner, is all that the occupants have the leisure of strolling, contemplating, and consuming.

 For these travelers, dreams of any other kind appear not only as forbidden but also futile.
 On this ship, where the sheer scale anesthetizes everything off-screen, the passengers seem to renounce their individuality upon embarking, in order to fit into the mold of a privileged class.
 The only condition is to be happy!